anucssa/cssavote2/README.md

 or not the code has been used to vote yet.
 The new value is used to tell whether or not the code has been handed out to someone.

+### Ballot files

+Two endpoints are given:

+    GET /admin/votes
+    GET /admin/votes.blt

+The first is a JSON representation, and the second is a BLT file.
+The JSON schema follows that of the `POST /votes` route.

 ## General